rigwild/apidoc-markdown/README.md

 This is an up to date and maintained fork of [@martinj/node-apidoc-markdown](https://github.com/martinj/node-apidoc-markdown) (which is not maintained).
 The template was updated with recent apiDoc features thanks to [this fork](https://github.com/softdevstory/node-apidoc-markdown).

+The documentation template has been updated.
+The project was fully rewrote to TypeScript and programmatic usage.
+Tests were added.

 ## Installation
 ```bash
 # Command line utility